Harris out to reframe US views on Africa, foster partnership

 It’s a change that Harris is eager to help foster.

-Harris’ husband, Doug Emhoff, joined the effort as well.
-He went to a girls’ basketball clinic and spoke with students at a town hall discussion with the cast of the local television series “You Only Live Once,” which addresses public health issues and other challenges facing Ghanaian youth.
+Harris’ husband, Doug Emhoff, joined the effort.
+He went to a girls basketball clinic and spoke with students at a town hall discussion with the cast of the local television series “You Only Live Once,” which addresses public health issues and other challenges facing Ghanaian youth.

 Emhoff said the message was about “having confidence in yourself to know that you can do whatever you want to do in this world.”